Making a Murderer: FBI's LeBeau and Special Prosecutor Gahn disapprove of the situation they find themselves in.

 In Episode 7, new evidence comes to light.
-The defence finds reasonable evidence to believe that Steven's blood was taken from a vial of previously stored blood, and planted in Teresa's vehicle (RAV 4).
+The defence finds reasonable evidence to believe that Steven's blood was taken from a vial of previously stored blood and planted in Teresa's vehicle.
 If tests conclude that EDTA, a preservative that keeps stored blood from spoiling, is present, this could provide scientific evidence that proves the blood was planted.
 Their hopes are soon quashed on finding that presently no laboratory carry out this kind of testing.

-Despite this, the State somehow managed to get the FBI to run this test at short notice, concluding that it did not contain EDTA and therefore could not have come from the vial of blood.
-Dr. Marc LeBeau (Chemistry Unit Chief, FBI), takes to the stand with his conclusion.
+Despite this, the State, somehow, manage to get the FBI to run this test at short notice, concluding that it did not contain EDTA and therefore could not have come from the vial of blood.
+Dr Marc LeBeau (Chemistry Unit Chief, FBI), takes to the stand with his conclusion.

-In this post, I want to highlight significant nonverbal cues, that raise red flags, or show misalignment between LeBeau's words and behaviours, during questioning in court, by Norm Gahn (Special Prosecutor, Milwaukee County Assistant Attorney).
+In this post, I want to highlight important nonverbal behaviours, that raise red flags or show misalignment between LeBeau's words and behaviour, during questioning by Norm Gahn (Special Prosecutor, Milwaukee County Assistant Attorney).
 Gahn, himself, shows a few behaviours that raise red flags.

-Misalignment between words and behaviours are the cues that are the most reliable in deception detection.
-Because, we all have the ability to hide the truth with our words, but none of us have the ability to hide involuntary nonverbal behaviours, that signal how we actually feel.
+Misalignment between words and behaviour are one of the most reliable indicators of deception.
+While we all can hide the truth with our words, none of us can conceal involuntary nonverbal behaviours, that signal how we really feel.

-Before we look at the words and behaviours shown in the video clip, let me explain what certain nonverbal cues mentioned mean.
+Before we look at the words and behaviours shown in the video clip, let me explain what specific behaviours mentioned mean.

 High Distress or 'The Not Face'

-Tightly clenched lips, with the mouth deeply turned downwards usually indicates high distress.
-However, researchers have very recently discovered 'the not face', said to be the eighth universal (innate and across all cultures) expression.
+Tightly clenched lips, with the mouth, deeply turned downwards usually indicates high distress.
+However, researchers have very recently discovered 'the not face', said to possibly be the eighth universal expression–innate and across all cultures.
 LeBeau's expression in this screenshot, looks remarkably like the not face, especially in the lips, mouth and chin.
 The not face signals disapproval and is expressed when we speak a negative sentence.

 Microexpression of Contempt

 The eyelid flutter is involuntary and signals discomfort or dislike.
-It can be triggered by stress, and is usually seen when somebody says something that we strongly disagree with, in people struggling with thoughts or in finding the right words.
-We see this in people that stutter, which makes sense in terms of it’s meaning of struggling to find the right words.
+It can be triggered by stress and is usually seen when somebody says something that we strongly disagree with, in people struggling with thoughts or in finding the right words.
+We see this in people that stutter, which makes sense regarding its meaning of struggling to find the right words.

 One Sided Shoulder Shrug (misalignment)

-The one sided shoulder shrug is a clear signal that the speaker is not confident in their own words.
-The shrug takes place as the words are being spoken, or at the end of the sentence.
+The one-sided shoulder shrug is a clear signal that the speaker is not confident in their own words.
+The shrug takes place as the words are spoken, or at the end of the sentence.
 On the other hand, a full shoulder shrug (both shoulders) indicates the speaker is confident in their words.
-For example, saying, “I don’t know”, with a one sided shoulder shrug, means there’s more to it and the speaker is potentially withholding information.
-Saying the same line with a full shoulder shrug, indicates the speaker really doesn’t know.
+For example, saying, “I don’t know”, with a single shoulder shrug, means there’s more to it, and the speaker is potentially withholding information.
+Saying the same line with a full shoulder shrug indicates the speaker really doesn’t know.
 It can be either subtle or pronounced.
-This is not a lying cue per se, it’s simply an indicator of lack of confidence in their spoken words.
+It's not a lying cue per se, it’s merely an indicator of lack of confidence in their spoken words.

 Head Shake (Misalignment)

 When we nod or shake our head in the opposite direction to what we are saying, take the nonverbal, instead of the verbal, as being the true expression.
-Remember we can adapt our spoken words to conceal, but it's harder, or in some cases impossible (for involuntary cues), to conceal our behaviour.
-The head shake isn't universal (some cultures do it differently), but in this context/culture, it's a misalignment.
-As an example, LeBeau states, "It's my opinion that...", and at the same time he shakes his head (very subtly, slow the video down).
-In other words, he's disagreeing with his own words.
+Remember, we can adapt our words to conceal the truth, but it's harder, or in some cases impossible (involuntary behaviours) to conceal behaviour.
+The head shake isn't universal–some cultures do it differently.
+But, in this context/culture it's a misalignment.
+As an example, LeBeau states, "It's my opinion that..."
+At the same time, he shakes his head (very subtly).
+In other words, he disagrees with his own words.

 "Were you able to reach a conclusion, concerning the presence of EDTA, on the blood swabs that you tested from Teresa Halbuck's RAV 4, that were sent to you in this case?"